yoshuawuyts/knowledge/arch/architecture.md

 ## Sessions
 Sessions provide a way to perform actions without authenticating every request.
 It's the network alternative to gpg agents.

+## Continuous Deployment
+Also known as `Continuous Integration` (CI), sorta mostly.
+The goal is to be able to deploy applications fast with very low friction.
+It's also more secure because credentials don't need to be loaded onto individual machines preventing theft (to some extent, there's no perfect security).

+The flow would be as follows
+- people develop code on feature branches
+- feature branches are pushed and trigger a `build`
+- if a feature branch `build` passes, the code gets manually merged into `development`
+- whenever a merge happens on `development` trigger a `build`
+- in the scripts if branch is `development`, trigger `a docker build`
+- each succesful `docker build` triggers a `deploy`

+There's a clear infrastructure requirement here:
+- a git host like GitHub that can host code, keep branches and call webhooks
+- a testing platform like BuildKite or Travis that can execute arbitrary code triggered by a webhook and report pass / fail
+- a building platform like BuildKite or Docker Cloud that can create, tag and upload Docker builds and deploy them to infrastructure
+- a deployment target like Google Cloud or AWS that can be used as a target for the deploys

 ## See Also
 - [service disoriented architecture](http://bravenewgeek.com/service-disoriented-architecture/)